-- \ Tentative weakly schedule: - · Monday: introductory lecture in class - · Wednesday: webex lecture online - · Friday: answering exercise questions and quiz in class - \ Lecture times and locations: MoWeFr 10:10am-11:00am BPB 130 - \ Some class meetings will be held online using UConn WebEx platform https://its.uconn.edu/webex/ - Office hours: Please send me an email. - Textbook: No purchased textbook is required.
+- Office hours: MoWeFr 12:30pm-1:20pm (please send me an email if the meeting is important).
+Office: MONT 429, email: teplyaev@uconn.edu - Textbook: No purchased textbook is required.
 The essential material for the course will be available at http://probability.oer.math.uconn.edu/3160-oer/.
 Other sources of the material are open source textbooks, such as Introduction to Probability by Charles M. Grinstead and J. Laurie Snell.
-There are many published textbooks, such as A First Course in Probability, 7th/8th/9th Ed., by Sheldon Ross. - Quizzes, Tests and Exams: - \ There will be 20-minute-long in class quizzes on Fridays for the first 12 weeks of classes, until the Thanksgiving - \ There will be a take-home open-book midterm test after Thanksgiving - \ Final Exam (take-home open-book) during the final exam week - Grades: The grades will be computed as the maximum of the following two columns:
+There are many published textbooks, such as A First Course in Probability, 7th/8th/9th Ed., by Sheldon Ross. - Quizzes, Tests and Exams: - There will be take-home guizzes every week. - There will be 3 mid-term tests. - Final Exam during the final exam week (it is optional according to the policy below) - Grades: The grades will be computed as the maximum of the following two columns: